Rdyx/warmane-armory-bot/README.md

    - Professions
    - Missing enchant/gem
    - Average Item Level
+   - Theorical max dps reachable with based on your current average item level, not very reliable, more for fun and check how you're doing

 You can also use it to check a guild status such as:
    - Faction